Johnston Murray

 Johnston Murray (July 21, 1902 – April 16, 1974) was an American lawyer, politician, and the 14th governor of Oklahoma from 1951 to 1955.
 He was a member of the Democratic Party.
-Murray was the first Native American to be elected as governor in the United States although he was not an enrolled member of any nation.
+Murray was the first Native American to be elected as governor in the United States.
+He was an enrolled citizen of the Chickasaw Nation through his mother.
 His father, William H. Murray, was the ninth governor of Oklahoma (1931–1935).
 As governor, the younger Murray attempted to reduce state spending but was stymied by legislators.

 The state constitution prohibited him from seeking a second term and, in 1954, his wife Willie ran for governor but lost.
 In 1956, the couple divorced and Murray switched sides and joined the Republican Party.
 Murray later remarried and moved to Fort Worth, Texas, where he worked for an oil well servicing company and later a limousine service.
 After returning to Oklahoma City, Murray formed a law partnership with Whit Pate in February 1960.
 He ran for Oklahoma State Treasurer in 1962, but finished last in the four-man Democratic primary field.
 Murray worked for the remainder of his career as a consulting attorney for the Oklahoma Department of Welfare.

 Early life and education

 Murray was born July 21, 1902, in the mansion of the Chickasaw Nation's Governor at Emet, Johnston County, Indian Territory.
 His mother, Mary Alice Hearrell Murray, was one-eighth Chickasaw and enrolled as a citizen in the nation.
 She was the niece of Douglas H. Johnston, the noted Chickasaw Governor for whom her husband William H. Murray was then working as a legal advisor.
 The senior Murray later served both with the 1905 convention that drafted a constitution for the State of Sequoyah, and as president of the 1906 convention that drafted Oklahoma's constitution prior to its admission.
 Following state and national offices, he was elected in 1930 as the ninth Governor of Oklahoma, serving 1931-1935.

 Johnston Murray was one of five children.
 Growing up in a doubly prominent political family, the younger Murray was educated in the public schools of Tishomingo, Oklahoma, the former capital of the Chickasaw Nation.
 He attended college at the Murray State School of Agriculture (now Murray State College), graduating in 1924.

 Unlike his mother, Johnston Murray never chose to enroll as a citizen of the Chickasaw Nation.
-When elected as state governor, Murray was the first person of Native American in the United States to hold a gubernatorial office.
+When elected as state governor, Murray was the first person of Native American descent in the United States to hold a gubernatorial office.
 His status is controversial among some Chickasaw because he was not a citizen.

 In 1923, Johnston Murray married Marion Draughon of Sulphur, Oklahoma.
 They had one child together before getting divorced six years later.